containernetworking/plugins/plugins/meta/firewall/README.md

 - `-s 10.88.0.2 -m conntrack --ctstate RELATED,ESTABLISHED -j CNI-FORWARD`
 - `-d 10.88.0.2 -j CNI-FORWARD`

-A new chain, CNI-ADMIN is added to the CNI-FORWARD chain.
-CNI-ADMIN is intended as a user-controlled chain that all traffic passes through prior to the rules managed by the `firewall` plugin.
+The `CNI-FORWARD` chain first sends all traffic to `CNI-ADMIN` chain, which is intended as an user-controlled chain for custom rules that run prior to rules managed by the `firewall` plugin.
+The `firewall` plugin does not add, delete or modify rules in the `CNI-ADMIN` chain.

 `CNI-FORWARD` chain:
 - `-j CNI-ADMIN`

-The chain name `CNI-ADMIN` can be overridden by specifying `iptablesAdminChainName` in
+The chain name `CNI-ADMIN` can be overridden by specifying `iptablesAdminChainName` in the plugin configuration

 ```
       {